GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Design Decision

+\paragraph{Random Jury Election.} After a node has been blamed, the network randomly elects a jury.
+For \sysname, the election scheme should work in a distributed and verifiable manner as well as ensure fairness, i.e., every node has the same chance of being elected.
+Approaches for distributed random elections can be found in the blockchain space.
+Their goal is to elect the proposer for the next block by a fair ``lottery''.
+Their security is usually based on monetary incentives to prevent Sybil attacks~\cite{sybil}, i.e., a node assuming multiple identities to unfairly increase its influence.
+Unfortunately, this means they are not directly applicable for our purpose.

+However, we identified the following non-incentivized schemes: Algorand~\cite{algorand} elects a delegation group to propose the next block by leveraging a Verifiable Randomness Function; Byzcoin~\cite{byzcoin} also uses a delegation for block proposal based on their success mining blocks via a Proof-of-Work scheme; or Intel's \ac{poet}~\cite{poet}, which forces nodes to wait for a random amount of time and the ``fastest'' node may propose a block.
+Most relevant for our instantiation of \sysname is \ac{poet}, as it can significantly reduce message overhead for the network (see \Cref{sec:impl:election}).
+However, as it is designed to elect a single node, we extend the scheme to be able to elect a group of nodes, i.e. the jury, as described in \Cref{sec:impl:election}.
+Section \Cref{sec:options:election} will discuss the other mentioned schemes as well.

-\paragraph{Consensus.} After all jurors performed their individual integrity validation of the blamed node, they need a consensus scheme to agree on the result and the reaction to it.
-The following requirements shall be met by such a scheme:
+\paragraph{Consensus} After all jurors performed their individual integrity validation of the blamed node, they need a consensus scheme to agree on the result and the reaction to it.
+Keeping a consistent order of the jury decisions is crucial, as multiple simultaneous blame requests may occur that depend on each other.
+For example, one round may elect a juror that is expelled from the network in another round.
+In \sysname, a consensus scheme should ensure that blame requests are consistently processed, including their order.